Reliability-Targeted Simulation of Item Response Data: Solving the Inverse Design Problem: Calibration Algorithms

 \subsection{Algorithm 1: Empirical Quadrature Calibration (EQC)}

 Empirical Quadrature Calibration approximates the reliability function $\rho(c)$ using a large, \emph{fixed} Monte Carlo sample that is reused throughout the calibration process.
 We refer to this fixed sample as the \emph{empirical quadrature}.
+This quadrature-based approximation mirrors common practice in IRT reliability computations, where integrals defining marginal reliability are approximated via Gaussian quadrature \citep[e.g.,][]{andersson2018large}.
 Conditional on this sample, the mapping $c \mapsto \hat{\rho}_M(c)$ becomes a smooth, deterministic, and strictly monotonic function.
 This transformation allows us to use Brent's method \citep{brent_algorithm_1971}, a robust root-finding algorithm, to locate the solution efficiently.

 The EQC procedure consists of three stages: \begin{enumerate} \item \textbf{Construct Empirical Quadrature (Once):} We draw a sample of size $M$ (default $M=10{,}000$) from the latent distribution $G$ to obtain $\boldsymbol{\theta} = \{\theta_m\}_{m=1}^M$.
 Simultaneously, we draw a single realization of baseline item parameters $\{(\beta_i, \lambda_{i,0})\}_{i=1}^I$ from their distribution $H$.
 These values remain frozen throughout the calibration.